-Expedition Peru: Trek of the Andean Bear will open later in 2017!
+Expedition Peru: Trek of the Andean Bear will open in 2018!

 Once complete, “Expedition Peru: Trek of the Andean Bear” will feature multiple species, ensuring this as one of the most popular destinations within the park.

 Visitors will get an unobstructed view of the bears’ hillside habitat from inside a Peruvian lodge.
 The lodge will contain interactive educational displays and feature a 16-ft. aquarium with fresh water stingrays and other aquatic species that inhabit the Peruvian Amazon Basin.

 Upon exiting the lodge, guests will encounter the world’s smallest deer, the pudu, sharing its habitat with an unusual rodent called a viscacha.
 An additional habitat will feature a group of over twenty guinea pigs and will highlight the importance of these domesticated animals to Peruvian culture.

 Three Sumatran tiger sisters will be moving to Nashville in 2018.